agimenez95/MkodoTechTest/README.md

 ### App Architecture

 From the outset I have a few things in mind:
 - Keep it simple
 - Are you going to need it?
-    -

 I thought about what architecture would be suitable here and I ended up going with the "keep it simple" approach.
 Since there are only three screens that get shown to the user.
 I thought it wouldn't be right to over engineer the architecture.
 If more complex behaviour were needed or if we were going to extrapolate the tech test into a more comprehensive app, I would at that point consider changing the architecture to be a coordinator pattern or even the TCA pattern.

+#### Final Architecture
 ![image info](./images/architecture.jpeg)

 ### Essential tasks
 1. **Parse JSON Data**: Load and parse the provided JSON data within the app
-    - Models are decodable.
     - Since we don't have an endpoint to hit, I thought it would be a good idea to create a protocol that would describe the desired behaviour of fetching the data.
-Then I created a class that would fetch the data from a local JSON file which could easily be switched with another class to hit an endpoint if that we
+In the unit tests I am able to create a class that conforms to the `DrawsApiServiceUseCase` protocol and I can read the data from JSON files.
+I then uploaded the stub data to github ( https://github.com/agimenez95/LottoDrawsJSON ).
+This way I was able to get the data as if I were hitting an endpoint.
 2. **Display Lottery Draws**: Create a simple view that lists all lottery draws with their respective draw dates.
     - I made the `Draw` model `Identifiable` and displayed the lottery draws in a `List` in `AllResultsView`.
 3. **Unit and Integration Testing**: Write tests to cover critical functionalities of the application.